paldhous/ucb/2015/dataviz/md_raw/datasets_raw.md

  - `healthcare_facilities.csv` Locations and other data for hospitals and other healthcare facilities in California, as used in week 8.
 - `seismic_risk.zip` Zipped shapefile detailing the risk of experiencing a major earthquake across the continental United States, as used in week 8.
 - `sf`
- - `sf_test_addresses.csv` Sample of 100 addresses in San Francisco, geocoded
+ - `sf_test_addresses.csv` Sample of 100 addresses in San Francisco, geocoded.
  - `sfpd_stations.zip` Zipped shapefile with locations of San Francisco police stations.